Technology

 Teacher librarians are often centrally involved with a school's televison studio, distance education initiatives, and networking / media distribution systems.
 At any given time they might be creating step-by-step instructions for using a new equipment item, beginning the planning of an upcoming staff development session, developing a lesson presentation to use in the classroom, and finalizing a project proposal to take to the school board . . . all tasks involving technology.
 All of this means that an effective school media librarian must continually look for ways to effectively partner with students, teachers, administrators, and other support personnel in the effective use of technology tools.
 One person cannot do it all.

-Visit and explore the ideas, information, and instructional strategies at An Innovation Odyssey from Intel and Technology in the Classroom Channel from Education World.
+Visit and explore the ideas, information, and instructional strategies at (3) Innovation in Education from Intel and (4) Library Technology Now for news and product reviews by and for library people.

 Is technology an effective tool in schools?